 It’s also essential to ensure what you buy is labelled as CBD oil and mentions the exact CBD content!
 Other products such as hemp seed oil, hemp seed, hemp seed extract are not produced from CBD flower and do not contain CBD.

 The CBD market is not currently directly regulated.
 As a result, ensuring what you are buying contains what it says it does and is CBD Oil in the UK (and beyond) can be a challenge.
 However, there are a couple of quick ways you can mitigate this problem.

-Reputable brands will check their products at a batch level across a benchmark of tests via an independent third-party lab.
+Reputable brands will check their products at a batch level via an independent third-party lab.
 This ensures the product contains what it says it does and is free from contaminants.